dianamiraflor/4005-project/README.md

 To simulate the manufacturing facility.

 <span style="color:red"> NOTE: To change simulation configurations, locate to /src/constants.py.</span>

+NOTE: Little's Law stats is only generated when the simulation type is NORMAL

 ## REMINDERS WHEN READING THROUGH CODE